-Over time, the plaque deposits get larger and begin to clog the arteries, which can lead to heart disease, heart attacks, and strokes.
+Over time, the plaque deposits get larger and begin to clog the arteries, leading to heart disease, heart attacks, and strokes.

 What is hyperlipidemia?

-Hyperlipidemia is a medical term for abnormally high levels of fats (lipids) in the blood.
-The two main types of lipids found in the blood are triglycerides and cholesterol.
+Hyperlipidemia is a medical term for abnormally high fats (lipids) in the blood.
+The two main lipids found in the blood are triglycerides and cholesterol.

 Cholesterol occurs naturally in the liver because all the cells in your body use it.
-Similar to triglycerides, cholesterol is also found in fatty foods like eggs, red meat, and cheese.
+Like triglycerides, cholesterol is also found in fatty foods like eggs, red meat, and cheese.